 The Accounting major builds on the core subjects to develop the intellectual attributes needed by current and future accountants.
-To satisfy the educational membership requirements for entry into CPA Australia (CPAA), Chartered Accountants of Australia and New Zealand (CAANZ), Chartered Institute of Management Accountants (CIMA), Association of Chartered Certified Accountants (ACCA), and Institute of Public Accountants (IPA) students will need to complete the Accounting major AND successfully complete subject 21644 Law and Ethics for Managers as either an elective or part of another major (applicable to students commencing their course from 2022).
+To satisfy the educational membership requirements for entry into CPA Australia (CPAA), Chartered Accountants of Australia and New Zealand (CAANZ), Chartered Institute of Management Accountants (CIMA), Association of Chartered Certified Accountants (ACCA), and Institute of Public Accountants (IPA) students will need to complete the Accounting major AND successfully complete subject 21644 Law and Ethics for Managers as either an elective or part of another major except for Bachelor of Business Bachelor of Laws (C10125) students.
+This is applicable to students commencing their course from 2022.

 Course programs for each individual major are available at study plan management.